caleb531/automata/joss/paper.md

 # The `automata` package

 `automata` is a Python package for the manipulation and simulation of automata from the families listed above.
-The API is designed to mimic the formal mathematical description of each automata using built-in Python data structures.
-As a popular high-level language, Python enables greater flexibility and easy-of-use that is difficult to achieve with a low-level language (e.g., Rust).
+The API is designed to mimic the formal mathematical description of each automaton using built-in Python data structures (such as sets and dicts).
+As a popular high-level language, Python enables greater flexibility and ease of use that is difficult to achieve with a low-level language (e.g., Rust).
 Algorithms in the package have been optimized for performance against benchmarks from tasks arising in research.
 In addition, Python allows for greater optimization by the integration of lower-level technologies (e.g., Cython), while still